Dubai: Country and Foreign Investment

 Population, Language and Culture

-It had grown gradually from a fishing village inhabited in the 18th century by members of the Bani Yas tribe.
+Dubai city grew gradually from a fishing village inhabited in the 18th century by members of the Bani Yas tribe.
 Its origins, however, go back into the far more distant past.
-The town’s museum displays a rich collection of objects found in graves of the first millenium BC at nearby Al-Qusais, while a caravan station of the sixth century AD was excavated in the expatriate suburb of Jumairah.
+The town’s museum displays a rich collection of objects found in graves of the first millenium BC at nearby Al-Qusais, while a caravan station of the sixth century AD was excavated in what is now the expatriate suburb of Jumairah.

 Beginning in 1820, Great Britain entered into treaties with various leaders in the area out of a desire to protect its ships in the Gulf and the Indian Ocean.
-In addition, Britain was allowed to handle foreign relations for the area known as "Trucial Oman" or "the Trucial States" because of the Perpetual Maritime Truce which the Arab rulers signed with the British in 1853.
-The United Arab Emirates became fully independent on December 2, 1971, although Ras al-Khaimah did not join until 1972.
+In addition, Britain was allowed to handle foreign relations for the area, known as "Trucial Oman" or "the Trucial States" due to the Perpetual Maritime Truce which the Arab rulers signed with the British in 1853.
+The United Arab Emirates became fully independent on 2nd December 1971, though Ras al-Khaimah emirate did not join until early 1972.

-This diversity discourages any real ethnic tensions and while war and the threat of war might simmer further north, it creates far less tension in Dubai than many might imagine it would.
+This diversity discourages any real ethnic tensions and there is less tension in Dubai than many might imagine.
 There are large groups of Indians, Pakistanis, Iranians and Southeast Asians.
-The population is, however, 95% Muslim.
-Arabic is of course the official language but English is widely spoken as are Urdu, Malayalam and from the Philippines, Tagalog.
+The population is about 76% Muslim, with Christian, Hindu and other minorities.

 Human rights in Dubai are a cause for concern.
 The emirate is more liberal than some of the other emirates (e.g. neighbouring Sharjah), though it is far from progressive.
 A highly conservative interpretation of Islamic law is imposed, and though Muslims expected to observe it most closely, it applies to everyone.